mkirchner/hamt/README.md

 onto the index of a dense array, where the size of the array corresponds to the number of non-zero bits in the bitmap index.

-Given `HamtNode *p` is a valid pointer to a node, `p->as.table.index` (or equivalently, `INDEX(p)`) corresponds to a sparse bitmap index.
-The dense array is located at `p->as.table.ptr` (i.e. `TABLE(p)) and its size is determined by the [*population count*][wiki_popcount] of `INDEX(p)`.
+Given `HamtNode *p` is a valid pointer to a node, `INDEX(p)` corresponds to a sparse bitmap index.
+The dense array is located at `TABLE(p)` and its size is determined by the [*population count*][wiki_popcount] of `INDEX(p)`.

-The mapping is conceptually trivial: to determine the dense index for every non-zero bit in the bitmap index, count the number of non-zero bits to the right of it.
+The mapping itself is conceptually trivial: to determine the dense index for every non-zero bit in the bitmap index, count the number of non-zero bits to the right of it.
 In other words, the first set bit goes to index 0, the second to index 1, and so forth.

-Efficiently implementing population counting (also known as the hamming weight) of a bitset is [not trivial][wiki_popcount]. `libhamt` falls back on a GCC/Clang
+Efficiently implementing population counting (also known as the hamming weight) of a bitset is [not trivial][wiki_popcount]. `libhamt` falls back on a GCC/Clang intrinsic:
-intrinsic:

 ```c
 static inline int get_popcount(uint32_t n) { return __builtin_popcount(n); }